library(tidyverse)

 #> ℹ Run `dplyr::last_dplyr_warnings()` to see the 1 remaining warning.

-%>% count(s3classes,s3clglvl) %>% as_factor hsls_small
+hsls_small %>% count(s3classes,s3clglvl) %>% as_factor3.0.24 Student exercise

-Can use same approach to calculate conditional mean by multiple group_by()
+Can use same approach to calculate conditional mean by multiple group_by() variables

 - Just add additional variables within